Become A Mentor

 Mentor Training Dates

-"I am a mentor because it has given me the opportunity to invest in a young man who has lots of potential but needs guidance and direction.
-It has been a wonderful opportunity to give back to the community."
-Jon
+"I am a mentor because it has given me the opportunity to invest in a young man who has lots of potential, but needs guidance and direction.
+It has been a wonderful opportunity to give back to the schools."

-"I am a mentor because the success and well being of our young people is the future of society - if all I ever do is help a person to succeed and make a lasting impression which changes that person's life, then I feel like I have succeeded.
-If they win - we win!"
-Scot Hughes
+"I am a mentor because the success and well-being of our young people is the future of society.
+If all I ever do is help a person to succeed and make a lasting impression which changes that person's life, then I feel like I have succeeded.
+If they win, we win!"

-"I am a mentor because there are too many children that do not have the love and support they need. ...my small gift of time and presence (can) give a child a better chance to succeed." - GCS mentor
+"I am a mentor because there are too many children that do not have the love and support they need.
+My small gift of time and presence can give a child a better chance to succeed."

-D'Myah Matthews of Stuart W. Cramer High School is this year's recipient of the Paul Fuller Scholarship.
-She is pictured with her mentor of 11 years, Wendy Bradly.
+D'Myah Matthews of Stuart W. Cramer High School is the Class of 2022 recipient of the Paul Fuller Mentoring Scholarship.